Resource allocation exploiting reflective surfaces to minimize the outage probability in VLC: System model

-Note that the maximum horizontal distance with respect to the wall for the user so that it can receive contributions from the mirror depends on the PD height ($z_u$), the LED location $\{x_l,z_l\}$ and the PD FoV semi-angle ($\Psi$).

 Differently, in the case of an ORIS, since the mirror can be optimally oriented, the maximum horizontal distance, $x_u$, that a user may occupy and still receive some reflection is limited by the location of the highest ORIS, which is the location making $\varphi_{k}$ the smallest.
 In the most extreme case, we consider that ORIS elements may be placed as high as the ceiling.
-Then, the maximum $x$ distance from the wall where the user could receive a contribution from such ORIS is such that $\varphi_{k}=\Psi$, and it is formulated as

-The shadowed area in Fig.\,\ref{fig:GeometryRIS} is the one where the user could be located to receive a NLoS contribution from an optimally oriented ORIS.
+Then, the maximum $x$ distance from the wall where the user could receive a contribution from such ORIS is such that $\varphi_{k}=\Psi$, and it is formulated as The shadowed area in Fig.\,\ref{fig:GeometryRIS} is the one where the user could be located to receive a NLoS contribution from an optimally oriented ORIS.
 Note that, unlike the mirror case, the maximum wall-user distance does not depend on the LED horizontal location ($x_l$) and thus, an ORIS can potentially cover a much larger area than a conventional mirror.